mashadab/Impact-melt-migration/README.md

 ## Citation
+If you use this code or data, please cite:
 [1] Shadab, M.A., Vance, S.D., Silber, E.A., Crosta, A.P., Carnahan, E., Jordan, J.S. and Hesse, M.A., 2025.
 Rapid migration of impact melt through ocean world ices: Selk crater on Titan and Mannann’an crater on Europa (under review).

 ## Getting Started